Greedy-like bases for sequences with gaps: -semi-greedy bases.

 The $\n$-$t$-semi-greedy constant of the basis $\C_{sg,t}$ is the minimum $\C$ for which the above inequality holds. \end{definition}

 If $\n=\N$, we say that $\mathcal B$ is $\C_{sg,t}$-$t$-semi-greedy and, if in addition $t=1$, we recover the classical definition of semi-greedy bases from \cite{DKK2003}.
-It is known that in this case, the semi-greedy property is equivalent to the almost greedy property (\cite{BL2020}, \cite{B2019}, \cite{DKK2003}).
+It is known that in this case, for Markushevich bases the semi-greedy property is equivalent to the almost greedy property (\cite{BL2020}, \cite{B2019}, \cite{DKK2003}).
 As the $t$-almost greedy and $\n$-$t$-almost greedy properties are equivalent, it is natural to ask whether the $\n$-$t$-semi-greedy property is also equivalent to the $t$-semi-greedy property, and also to the $s$-semi-greedy property for all $0<s\le 1$.
-To prove that the answers are affirmative, we will use the a separation property that we define next.
+To tackle the case of Markushevich bases, we will consider the following separation property.

-\begin{definition}[\cite{BL2020}] Let $(u_i)_i\subset \X$ be a sequence in a Banach space.
+\begin{definition}\cite[Definition 3.1]{BL2020} Let $(u_i)_i\subset \X$ be a sequence in a Banach space.
 We say that $(u_i)_i$ has the \emph{finite dimensional separation property} (or FDSP) if there is a positive constant $\C$ such that for every separable subspace $\mathbb{L}\subset \X$ and every $\epsilon>0$, there is a basic subsequence $(u_{i_k})_k$ with basis constant no greater than $\C+\epsilon$ and the following property: for every finite dimensional subspace $\mathbb{E}\subset \mathbb{L}$ there is $j_{\mathbb{E}}\in \N$ such that

 for all $x\in \mathbb{E}$ and all $z\in \overline{[u_{i_k}:k> j_{\mathbb{E}}]}$.
-Any such subsequence is called a \emph{finite dimensional separating subsequence} for $(\mathbb{L}, \C, \epsilon)$, and the minimum $\C$ for which this property holds is \emph{finite dimensional separation constant} $M_{fs}$ of $(u_i)_i$. \end{definition} It is known that every Markushevich basis has this property (see \cite[Proposition 3.11]{BL2020} for this result and estimates for the constant).
+Any such subsequence is called a \emph{finite dimensional separating sequence} for $(\mathbb{L}, \C, \epsilon)$, and the minimum $\C$ for which this property holds is \emph{finite dimensional separation constant} $M_{fs}$ of $(u_i)_i$. \end{definition} It is known that every Markushevich basis has the FDSP property (see \cite[Proposition 3.11]{BL2020} for this result and estimates for the constant).
 We will also the following result, which is part of \cite[Theorem 7.1]{DKSWo2012}, restated for our purposes.

 \begin{theorem} Let $\B$ be an almost greedy basis with quasi-greedy constant $\C_{q}$ and democracy constant $\Delta_d$.
 Then for every $0<t\le 1$, $\B$ is $t$-semi-greedy with constant $\C_{sg,t}$ that only depends on $t$, $\C_{q}$ and $\Delta_d$. \end{theorem}